-The use of nuclear energy in modern industry in developed countries is very important for process improvement, for measurement and automation, and for quality control.
+Nuclear energy is used in modern industry in developed countries for process improvement, measurement, process automation, and quality control.

 Radiation therapy is a specialty of nuclear medicine that uses ionizing radiation to treat malignant tumors.
 The treatments can be performed by tele therapy and brachytherapy.

 Teletherapy, teleradiotherapie or long-distance irradiation, including external percutaneous irradiation, is the most common form of radiotherapy in nuclear medicine.